 Fitness Level: You'll need to have good fitness levels for this trek.
 You'll be hiking for 5-7 hours each day on 4 consecutive days of hiking.
 The route isn’t overly technical and doesn’t reach high altitudes, so beginner hikers will be fine - providing you're already pretty active and a pair of broken in hiking boots.

 Fitness Level: Days on the expedition are long and action-packed and you'll be exposed to the elements on a week in true wilderness, so a love for adventure and the great outdoors is a must.
-The rafting and hikes are easily manageable by anyone with decent fitness levels.
-There is one big day where you'll have to muck in to portage with the group, however, there are plenty of moments to rest and swim in the lake, so it's easily doable for everyone with a good team spirit.
+The canoeing is manageable by anyone with decent fitness levels, and who has done adequate training.

 If you want to push yourself harder, check out our range of challenging adventures, for small groups in remote places.